matthiasvegh/Chunkymator/README.md

 Sun movement control
 --------------------
-- `-S` or `--override-sun` this option turns the sun movement mechanism on, becuase the time between keyframes is controlled by Chunkymator, the speed of the sun moving across the sky can be difficult to get right.
+- `-S` or `--override-sun` this option turns the sun movement mechanism on, because the time between key frames is controlled by Chunkymator, the speed of the sun moving across the sky can be difficult to get right.

 Consider the following example: